The moon at daytime

-Exteriorization brings a reprieve from a hotbed of ruminations.
 This Monday afternoon feels a lot like a Sunday evening.
 The streets are damp from rainfall.
 The rain’s slick attempt to assert itself without becoming a full tropical depression threw off my plans.
-Representing an inner state, clouds arrive and leave, and the asphalt is fragranted with petrichor.
-We are several days into rainy weather, and I forgot how the sun looks suspended in the lofty azure.
-I took the dog out for a walk at 2:00 p.m., and the streets looked as though it was a quarter before seven.
+Representing an inner state, clouds arrive and leave, and the asphalt is fragranced with petrichor.
+We are several days into rainy weather.
+I forgot how the sun looks suspended in the lofty azure.
+I took the dog out for a walk at 2:00 p.m., and the streets looked as though it were a quarter before seven.
 It is now 4:00 p.m., but it looks like 1 p.m.
 Just like the weather, I am confused.
 It has outdone itself in attempting to be everything.
 Recent changes distress me, and it will be only weeks until I recoil to familiarity.

 Could you make yourself useful?